 Keep in mind that you can change or cancel an advance directive at any time.
 Make it a practice to review your decisions each time there is a change in your health or goals of care.
 Be sure to tell your healthcare proxy and loved ones of any changes in your decisions.

 Deciding about artificial feeding for a loved one

 Ideally, the decision about artificial feeding is made with the patient’s consent.
-But in some cases, the decision may fall to the patient’s healthcare proxy or other adult.
-If you need to decide about artificial feeding for a loved one, start by talking to his or her healthcare provider.
+But in some cases, the decision may fall to the patient’s healthcare proxy or another adult.
+If you need to decide about artificial feeding for a loved one, start by talking with their healthcare provider.
 Discuss the goals of care and the benefits and burdens of the treatment on your loved one’s health.
 Also think about your loved one’s wishes and values.
 If needed, seek advice from other healthcare team members, like a social worker or spiritual advisor.